Isabella Tod: Life

-Along with Anna Haslam, she was on the executive committee of the Ladies National Association for the Repeal of the Contagious Diseases Acts.
+Along with Anna Haslam, a Quaker from Youghal, she was on the executive committee of the Ladies National Association for the Repeal of the Contagious Diseases Acts.
 They campaigned, with success in 1886, for the repeal of the Acts, on the grounds that the legislative attempt to protect the health of soldiers forced medical examinations upon prostitutes that violated the women's civil liberties.
 Tod insisted on the humanity of women engaged in the sex trade, and on a recognition of the trade’s root causes: poverty, “inequality of law” and “inequality of social judgement”.

 Tod and Halsam also campaigned, with less success, for women to be able to serve as Poor Law Guardians.
 In 1896, a bill was passed allowing with certain property qualifications to serve, but by the end of the century out of 8,000 Poor Law Guardians in Ireland only 85 were women.

 When, in 1888 the Women’s Liberal Federation split on the issue of Irish Home Rule, Tod, citing the threat of a socially-conservative majority in an Irish parliament, co-founded the Irish Women's Liberal Unionist Association.
-She believed that home rule would block further advances for women: "I perceived that [it] would be the stoppage of the whole work of social reform for which we had laboured so hard".
+She believed "that petty legislature of the character which would be inevitable" under home rule would block further advances for women: "I perceived that [it] would be the stoppage of the whole work of social reform for which we had laboured so hard".

 That work was continued into the new century, in Belfast, by the NIWS—from 1909, the Irish Women's Suffrage Society—engaging, among others, Dr. Elizabeth Bell, the city's first practicing female doctor and gynecologist, and the writer Elizabeth McCracken ("L.A.M.
 Priestley").

 Tod died at 71 Botanic Avenue, Belfast on 8 December 1896 from pulmonary tuberculosis.
 She is buried in Balmoral Cemetery in South Belfast.

-Heritage
+Commemoration

 In October 2013 Margaret Mountford presented a BBC Two Northern Ireland documentary called Groundbreakers: Ulster's Forgotten Radical, which highlighted the life of Isabella Tod.